(153201) 2000 WO107

-' is a sub-kilometer asteroid, classified as near-Earth object and potentially hazardous asteroid of the Aten group with a very well determined orbit.
+' is a sub-kilometer asteroid, classified as a near-Earth object and potentially hazardous asteroid of the Aten group with a very well determined orbit.
 It was discovered on 29 November 2000, by astronomers of the Lincoln Near-Earth Asteroid Research (LINEAR) at the Lincoln Laboratory's Experimental Test Site near Socorro, New Mexico, in the United States.
 It is a contact binary.

 Orbit

 The orbit of this potentially hazardous asteroid (PHA) has been well-established with 20 years of observations.
 It orbits from inside the orbit of Mercury out to the orbit of Mars.
 It makes close approaches to all of the inner planets.

 2020

 The asteroid came to perihelion on 13 October 2020 when it passed the Sun going 88 km/s.
 The asteroid was not more than 60 degrees from the Sun until 26 November 2020 and was observed by Goldstone radar on 27 November 2020.
 On 29 November 2020 the asteroid passed 0.02876 AU from Earth.
 Even the 2018 orbit solution had a known accuracy of roughly ±150 km for the close approach.
 With the radar observations the close approach distance is known with an accuracy of roughly ±5 km.